Architecture

 └── x86_64

-There are multiple subdirectories, some of them are commons for any repository, but some of them are not.
+There are multiple subdirectories, some of them are common for any repository, but some of them are not.

 • cache is a directory with locally stored PKGBUILD’s and VCS packages.
 It is common for all repositories and architectures.